-On 23 April 2024, the European Parliament adopted the political agreement on the amendments to the Solvency II Directive.
+With Directive (EU) 2025/23, the European Parliament and the Council adopted amendments to the Solvency II Directive.
 The new framework for proportionality in Solvency II Directive represents a shift towards a more robust and transparent application of the proportionality principle within the insurance industry.
 This new framework aims to address concerns regarding the limited and inconsistent application of proportionality in the first years of implementation of Solvency II.
 By introducing clear criteria for small and non-complex undertakings (and groups) the framework seeks to enhance the application of certain proportionality measures and promote convergence across Member States.

 The new framework introduces a set of objective criteria to identify undertakings (and groups) as small and non-complex in relation to the nature, scale and complexity of their risks, allowing them to use specific proportionality measures.
-In addition, supervisors are also empowered to grant or withdraw formal approval to undertakings that, while not complying with the criteria to classify as small and non-complex, have a risk profile that justifies the use of some of the proportionality measures 4 applicable to small and non-complex undertakings.
+In addition, supervisors are also empowered to grant or withdraw formal approval to undertakings that, while not complying with the criteria to classify as small and non-complex, have a risk profile that justifies the use of some of the proportionality measures4 applicable to small and non-complex undertakings.

 1.3.
-BASIS FOR DRAFT ADVICE
+BASIS FOR ADVICE